-More anonymous letters to RIM emerge from current and former employeesAlex Wagner - Deputy Managing Editor, News Desk
+More anonymous letters to RIM emerge from current and former employeesAlex Wagner - Editorial Director of News and Content

 Yesterday we saw an anonymous RIM executive pen a letter to the ailing BlackBerry manufacturer suggesting several changes that could be made to return the company to its former glory.
 After that letter's emergence (and a response from RIM), today another pair of anonymous, open letters have emerged.
 The first is from a former RIM employee who describes the company as having an "incredibly tense and hostile work environment" due to the fact that it allegedly wouldn't promote from within and that it pitted employees against one another.